borfast/arrispwgen/README.md

 * `enddate` (required): a `Date` object representing the _last_ date for which a password should be generated;
 * `seed` (optional): a string to be used as the seed for the password generator.

-It returns a dictionary/object of which the values are the passwords for each given date and the keys are the [primitive value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/valueOf) of the corresponding `Date` object.
+It returns an array of objects with two fields: `date`, a `Date` object, and `password`, the password for the corresponding date.